Demise of the Crown: British reforms

-Reforms of the late Stuart period (1695 – 1707)
+Reforms of the late Stuart period (1695–1707)

 Following the Glorious Revolution, the flight of James II with his infant son Prince James to France, and the installation of William III and Mary II as joint monarchs, there was political unrest in Britain.
 The legal effects of the demise of the Crown took on much greater political significance, as explained by Arthur Berriedale Keith, a Scottish constitutional expert:

 In response to this situation, the English Parliament enacted laws to preserve royal officials in office, notwithstanding the demise of the Crown.
 The first law, the Security of King and Government Act 1695, was enacted after the death of Queen Mary.
 It provided that upon the death of King William, office-holders would continue in office for six months, unless the new monarch, Queen Anne, chose to dismiss them.
 After William's death in 1702 and the accession of Queen Anne, Parliament enacted another law dealing more generally with the issues relating to the demise, the Demise of the Crown Act 1702.
-That Act confirmed that office-holders stayed in office for six months, provided they swore oaths of allegiance to Anne.
-The 1702 Act made clear that the new rule applied to all subsequent demises.
-In 1707, Parliament passed the Succession to the Crown Act 1707, confirming that the Privy Council could continue to function upon a demise.
+That act confirmed that office-holders stayed in office for six months, provided they swore oaths of allegiance to Anne.
+The 1702 act made clear that the new rule applied to all subsequent demises.
+In 1707, the new British Parliament passed the Succession to the Crown Act 1707, confirming that the Privy Council could continue to function upon a demise.

 The same concern arose with respect to Parliament: upon a demise, Parliament would automatically dissolve.
-If the Stuart pretender tried to seize power when a monarch died, there would be no Parliament at the moment of extreme political crisis.
+If the Stuart pretender tried to seize power when a monarch died, there would be no parliament at the moment of extreme political crisis.
 Parliament therefore enacted statutes to ensure its own existence after a demise.
 The Security of King and Government Act 1695 provided that Parliament would continue to exist for six months following the death of King William.
-If no Parliament was in existence, the former Parliament would be immediately recalled.
-After William's death and Queen Anne's accession, Parliament enacted similar provisions in the Succession to the Crown Act, 1707, to ensure Parliament would continue until the Hanoverian heir arrived after Anne's death.
+If no parliament was in existence, the former parliament would be immediately recalled.
+After William's death and Queen Anne's accession, Parliament enacted similar provisions in the Succession to the Crown Act 1707, to ensure Parliament would continue until the Hanoverian heir arrived after Anne's death.
 If Parliament was adjourned or prorogued, it was to be recalled immediately upon the monarch's death.

 The Demise of the Crown Act 1702 also dealt with the effect of the demise on court actions.
 It provided that all courts, judicial commissions, and court actions continued notwithstanding the death of King William, and that the same principle would apply to all future demises of the Crown.